 Engineering Internship Program

 The Engineering Internship Program provides students with meaningful experience in industry which can help guide their remaining studies.
 Students enrolled in the Program have full-time or part-time paid employment while earning academic credit.
 Electrical Engineering students can earn up to 2 credits per quarter (ENGR 321) and apply up to 4 credits (ENGR 321) toward their degree as Engineering Electives or EE Electives.
-A student may apply no more than 10 credits in total of ENGR 321, EE 499 or independent study courses in other departments towards their degree requirements.
-This change is effective Summer Quarter 2012.
+A student may apply no more than 12 credits in total of ENGR 321, EE 499, ENGR 297 or 497, or independent study courses in other departments towards their degree requirements.

 Undergraduate Research (Independent Study)Students may apply up to 10 credits of EE 499 Special Projects work to the EE Electives requirement.
 This represents research or a design project carried out under the supervision of a faculty sponsor.
-Students may register for between two and five credits each quarter; the precise number of credits is determined by the student and the faculty supervisor and is dependent on the amount of work to be carried out.
+Students may register for between one and five credits each quarter; the precise number of credits is determined by the student and the faculty supervisor and is dependent on the amount of work to be carried out.
 Each credit generally represents between three and five hours of work each week.
 To register for these credits, please pick up an "EE 499 Approval for Undergraduate Research and Special Projects" form from the Advising Office, obtain a faculty signature and turn in to Advising for an entry code.
-Additional research credits beyond 10, regardless of which department they are taken in, will not fulfill EE elective, non-EE elective, or COE elective requirements.
+Students may apply a maximum of 12 research credits, subject to course maximum credit limits and individual area limits, to EE elective, non-EE elective, or COE elective requirements.